Teaching English in Taiwan

 Any person who receives income from a source within Taiwan must pay Taiwanese income tax.
 The tax year runs from January 1 to December 31.
 Foreign taxpayers are divided into two categories: non-residents and residents.
 Tax rates are determined by length of stay, not the type of visa held by an individual.

 Canadians working abroad may also be subject to Canadian taxes.
-They should consult our page on taxation before accepting a job abroad.
+They should consult our page Taxation for Canadians travelling, living or working outside Canada before accepting a job abroad.

 A non-resident who works in Taiwan less than 90 days within any tax year will have income tax withheld by the employer (for remuneration received in Taiwan).
 The individual does not have to file an income tax return.
 Remuneration paid outside of Taiwan for services rendered in Taiwan will not be subject to Taiwanese tax.